Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/HDR-Output.md

 To activate HDR output, navigate to **Project Settings > Player** > **Other Settings** and enable **Use display in HDR mode**.

+Note that HDR Output will be active only in Game View and in Player.

 ## HDR tone mapping in HDRP

 After you enable **Use display in HDR mode**, you must configure [Tonemapping](Post-Processing-Tonemapping.md) settings for your HDR input.